1. Articles of Organization

 Your LLC’s Registered Agent is essentially its official point of contact with the outside world.
 If someone needs to serve the LLC with legal papers, then this person is legally the person who represents the LLC and will need to be served.
 This person and his or her address must be listed in your Articles of Organization.

-The registered agent for your Texas LCC must be someone you know, with an address in the state of Texas, and who will allow you to use their address to receive your LLC's mail.
+The registered agent for your Texas LLC must be someone you know, with an address in the state of Texas, and who will allow you to use their address to receive your LLC's mail.

 You can also hire a company to act as your commercial registered agent who will receive and forward mail for you.
 Typical fees for a registered agent in Texas range between 0100 - 0350 per year.